atxwang/atxwang.github.io/_posts/recent events.md

 everyone believes they are empathetic, altruistic on some fundamental level. yet statistics, history, headlines---the pure *mass* of things---blind us. it is human nature to only start caring when you hear the bombs fall--not *on* you, because they never will, because you are not a victim and you will always be a few degrees removed from the people who really are--but near you, just a bit too close, the screaming, the explosions are just a *tad teensy bit too uncomfortably loud*--so you clutch your pearls and finally say something to the effect of "hey folx, maybe bombing is *bad*." here, i cleverly reveal my hand and confess that i, too, am one of these self-centered, impotent, pearl-clutchers bravely volunteering myself into a chorus that has begun to sing 75 years too late. my writing is selfish too--- i'm aware that it may as well not be read by anyone but me. yet over months over weeks over days all i can keep thinking is

-three degrees removed from families displaced from people killed probably i don't know but probably and if they were it was certainly brutal and unjust two degrees removed from someone who was shot so
+three degrees removed from families displaced from people killed probably i don't know but probably and if they were it was certainly brutal and unjust two degrees removed from the violently arrested someone's mother someone's brother someone's friend

 i didn't want this to be my first post.